shane030716/mysql/Error_Code_2013.md

 ### Situation:

-running a query on MySQLWorkbench.
+Running a query on MySQLWorkbench.

 The query takes a little long and eventually we got a **Error Code: 2013.
 Lost connection to MySQL server during query**.